 I have visited the Room in Shíráz where the Báb, two hours and eleven minutes after sunset, spoke those creative Words to Mullá Husayn that began this wonderful historic Faith of ours.

 I have walked in the ruins of His prison cell in Tabríz, visited the site of His scourging in that same city.
-I have stood on the spot where the 750 rifles, arranged in three files, 250 prone, 250 kneeling, 250 standing, fired the volley that left the Báb and His youthful companion who was suspended to the pillar of death with Him, unscathed and untouched, in what the French author M C Huart described as a ‘‘true miracle”!
+I have stood on the spot where the 750 rifles, arranged in three files, 250 prone, 250 kneeling, 250 standing, fired the volley that left the Báb and His youthful companion who was suspended to the pillar of death with Him, unscathed and untouched, in what the French author M. C. Huart described as a ‘‘true miracle”!

 The Báb was finally slain, martyred, but only after His enemies had failed ignominiously with their first thunderous volley.